Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Creamy African peanut stew in a white bowl with lime and pickled onions

-This peanut stew recipe is without meat; we use chickpeas to make it an easy 30-minute highprotein vegan meal with more than 20 grams of protein per small portion.
+This peanut stew recipe is without meat; we use chickpeas and peanut butter to make it an easy highprotein meal

 6. Moroccan lentil soup